skiprco/go-utils/README.md

 // GetGoMicroMetadata returns the currently defined metadata from the go-micro context func GetGoMicroMetadata(ctx context.Context) (Metadata, *errors.GenericError) {}

+// GetUserIDFromGoMicroMeta extracts the user ID from the metadata of go-micro
+// and also returns the raw metadata for later use.
+Throws an error if unable
+// to read metadata or if user_id is not set. func GetUserIDFromGoMicroMeta(ctx context.Context, errorDomain string) (string, Metadata, *errors.GenericError) {}

 // UpdateGoMicroMetadata upserts the metadata stored in the go-micro context.
 Returns result of the merge. func UpdateGoMicroMetadata(ctx context.Context, additionalMetadata Metadata) (context.Context, Metadata, *errors.GenericError) {}